hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 1. From the **Contents** tab select the **Blog** section in the Collections tab, click on the **New Blog** button.
 You can also navigate to the **Workflow** tab, and click on the **New Post** button.
 This open the editor.

-2. In the blog editor, you can set properties (title, author name, author picture) in the left pane and see the effect in the preview pane on the right side of the screen.
+2. In the blog editor, you can set properties (title, author name, author picture, external link, body) in the left pane and see the effect in the preview pane on the right side of the screen.

+>**IMPORTANT NOTE:** Do not set any PRIORITY for the blog link entry.

 3. Make sure you set the following parameters: